-Badminton can be a mentally challenging game, and advanced players have developed strong mental toughness.
+Badminton can be a mentally challenging game, and professional players have developed strong mental toughness.

 They are able to handle pressure and stay focused under stressful conditions.
 They possess an ability to stay positive even a period of play hasn’t gone their way, knowing things can turn around because of their confidence in their own capabilities.

 As mentioned earlier, advanced players have typically played badminton for a long time and have accumulated a lot of experience.

 This has enabled a deep understanding of the game which helps them apply their knowledge to a variety of situations during an encounter.